compiler-sdu/compiler-sdu.github.io/README.md

 ## Assignments and Lab

+!> Warning: plagiarism is unacceptable in this class.
+All codes you submitted will be examined by Standford MOSS system.
+There will be servere consquences for those students who have plagiarism detected.

 ### Submission Guidelines

-Note: To ensure the correct delivery of message in this section, this part is written in Chinese.
+Note: To ensure the correct delivery of message, this section is written in Chinese.

 + 作业提交：
   + 接受纸质版和电子版